-The epigastrium contains the transverse colon Transverse colon The segment of large intestine between ascending colon and descending colon.
-It passes from the right colic flexure across the abdomen, then turns sharply at the left colonic flexure into the descending colon.
+The epigastrium contains the transverse colon Colon The large intestines constitute the last portion of the digestive system.
+The large intestine consists of the cecum, appendix, colon (with ascending, transverse, descending, and sigmoid segments), rectum, and anal canal.
+The primary function of the colon is to remove water and compact the stool prior to expulsion from the body via the rectum and anal canal.
 Colon, Cecum, and Appendix: Anatomy, the duodenum Duodenum The shortest and widest portion of the small intestine adjacent to the pylorus of the stomach.
 It is named for having the length equal to about the width of 12 fingers.
 Small Intestine: Anatomy, and the pancreas Pancreas The pancreas lies mostly posterior to the stomach and extends across the posterior abdominal wall from the duodenum on the right to the spleen on the left.
 This organ has both exocrine and endocrine tissue.
 Pancreas: Anatomy.

 The most important structures of the left hypochondrium Hypochondrium Anterior Abdominal Wall: Anatomy are the spleen Spleen The spleen is the largest lymphoid organ in the body, located in the LUQ of the abdomen, superior to the left kidney and posterior to the stomach at the level of the 9th-11th ribs just below the diaphragm.
 The spleen is highly vascular and acts as an important blood filter, cleansing the blood of pathogens and damaged erythrocytes.
 Spleen: Anatomy and the stomach Stomach The stomach is a muscular sac in the upper left portion of the abdomen that plays a critical role in digestion.
 The stomach develops from the foregut and connects the esophagus with the duodenum.
 Structurally, the stomach is C-shaped and forms a greater and lesser curvature and is divided grossly into regions: the cardia, fundus, body, and pylorus.
 Stomach: Anatomy.